drvinceknight/drvinceknight.github.com/src/posts/2026-03-29-CUK-open-day.md

 ---

-With laptop safely recovered, I rushed to the school to meet Talgat (the vice provost for Academic affairs at Cardiff University Kazakhstan).
+With laptop safely recovered, I rushed to the school to meet Talgat.
 We had very little time to coordinate, but we gave a genuinely good two-person talk, bouncing off each other in a way that felt like we'd worked together before.
 It was fun.